papiroi/church-reservation/README.md

 2. In your database server, create a database named "church"
 3. Update all files in the server.
 4. the default admin user is admin:admin (username:password)

-That's IT!!!

-History of Development
-Checkout1 - Register and Login
-editannouncement - Editting Announcement Finished

-Database: a9013501_data
-Username: a9013501_user
-Host: mysql9.000webhost.com
-Password: new